zeroxthreef/DISC/README.md

 * Add everything to work with the gateway and use callbacks
 * Add better thread support

+## Plans at version 1.0
+* At version 1.0, all of the REST and gateway functions are implemented.
+* Voice connection comes after 1.0
+* Expect the api to change drastically up until 1.0

 ## Thread saftey
 currently, DisC is single threaded and doesnt support threading as far as I know.
 I will add this in the future.